D.O.A.: A Right of Passage: Release

 The film premiered at the 1980 Festival of Festivals, before having its commercial premiere on April 10, 1981 at the Waverly Theater in New York City.

 The DVD was released in Japan in 2003.
 However it is released in Region 0.

 In 2017, the film was released on Blu-ray as the inaugural release of the MVD Rewind Collection.
+On this edition, music has been rescored.
+The original Iggy Pop studio recordings of "Nightclubbing" and "Lust For Life" have been swapped out for live versions of the same songs.
+The film's end credits, which previously featured Augustus Pablo's "AP Special," now features a generic reggae instrumental.